svecosystem/runed/sites/docs/src/content/utilities/use-search-params.md

   is `_data`.
 - `updateURL` (boolean): When true (default), the URL is updated when parameters change.
 When false, only in-memory parameters are updated.
+- `noScroll` (boolean): When true, the scroll position is preserved when the URL is updated.
+This prevents the page from jumping to the top on URL changes.
+Default is false.

 Example with [Zod](https://zod.dev/):